Rudi Johnson: College career

-Auburn

 At Auburn University, Johnson finished his career with 324 rushing attempts for 1,567 yards (4.84 yards per rush average).
 His 324 rushing attempts was a school single-season record and his 1,567 rushing yards were the second-most in school history.
 He had ten games in which he rushed for 100 yards or more.
-He was named SEC player of the year and nominated for the Doak Walker Award, which was won by LaDainian Tomlinson.
+He was named SEC Player of the Year and nominated for the Doak Walker Award, which was won by LaDainian Tomlinson.
 He was a sociology major.
 His fullback was Heath Evans, who would later go onto the NFL as well.
 NFL running back Ronnie Brown was also a teammate.